To submit your thesis, please follow these instructions

 - Click Submit.

 Step 2: Email the identical version of your thesis to all oral examination committee members by the deadline (noon on April 25, 2019)

 Please address any questions to email@example.com.

 If (and only if) you have been instructed to submit a revised version of your thesis, please do so by following the link in the email that you received when you first uploaded your thesis.
 Please follow this link so that you are editing your existing record and not creating a second record in the Repository.
-You will be able to submit revisions beginning at 11:00am on Monday, May 16, 2018.
-Please note: the thesis upload form will be unavailable between noon on April 27, 2018 and 11:00am on Monday, May 16, 2018.
+You will be able to submit revisions between Wednesday May 15 and MIDNIGHT on Friday May 24, 2019.

 After acceptance, a copy of the thesis is deposited in the Wellesley College Archives.
 It then becomes the property of the College and, as such, is made available to requestors in accordance with the policies governing the use of the Archives.
 (Articles of Government, Book II, Article IV, Section 2).